kddnewton/kddnewton.github.io/_posts/2022-12-02-advent-of-yarv-part-2.md

 Our second post in the blog series has come to a close.
 In this post we talked about seven more instructions in the YARV instruction set.
 Here are some things to remember from this post:

 * The order of the stack matters quite a bit.
 It determines the order of arguments, which value is going to be returned from blocks and methods, and which values will be used by subsequent instructions.
-* Various instructions exist the manipulate the stack.
+* Various instructions exist to manipulate the stack.
 Most of these could be modeled with multiple `putobject` and `pop` instructions, but it's much more efficient to have dedicated instructions.

 In the next post we'll take a quick break from introducing instructions and instead introduce the concept of frames and events.